All images on this page by the talented Yasmin Mund

-Likewise, sitting amongst a sea of people at a sporting event is another great way to marinate in the local atmosphere (and possibly learn a few expletives in another language!)
+Likewise, sitting amongst a sea of people at a sporting event is another great way to marinate in the local atmosphere (and possibly learn a few swear words in another language!)

 Support artisans by purchasing locally made souvenirs.
 Ask questions about where/how goods are manufactured.
-Markets are a great place for handicrafts and to immerse in the local culture.
+Markets are a great place to immerse in the local culture.

 Explore your immediate surroundings in greater depth.
-It's difficult to connect with a place you're speeding straight through it.
+It's difficult to connect with a place when you're speeding straight through it.
 Try non-motorised mobility options such as walking, kayaking, or riding a bike.
-To connect with locals while they go about their everyday transit, try ride-sharing or public transport options such as a bus or train.
+To connect with locals during their everyday transit, try ride-sharing or public transport options such as a bus or train.